cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Contact: Through Discord.

 ## Changelog

+**3.3.10**
+- Recompile the code so that it properly registers dependencies.
+- There's no change from 3.3.9 really.
+Just a hope that it fixes an issue for somebody with a dependency error.

 **3.3.9**
 - Improve Option Seed Behavior by not letting generated attacks hit the owner, the weapon or the Options themselves.